-"Installing the Oracle Database Software" on page 3-5
+- "Running the rootpre.sh Script" on page 3-5 - "Installing the Oracle Database Software" on page 3-6

 Copying the Software to the Hard Disk

 Before installing Oracle Database, you might want to copy the softare to the hard disk.
 This enables the installation process to run a bit faster.
 Before copying the disc content to the hard disk, you must mount the disc.
 The following sections describe to mount disc and copy its content to the hard disk.